 - … In general, there is just never time nor money to do it right the first time, but there is always time to do it again

-Let’s now put these obstacles aside for a minute and concentrate on the benefits of Design Controls, as they are many!
-You might not even be aware of all of them as the actual effect of applying Design Controls to your processes may be the complete opposite to the obstacles discussed above.
+Let’s now put these obstacles aside for a minute and concentrate on the benefits of Design Controls, as they are many.
+You may not even be aware of all of them, as when you apply good controls, you only have to do things once!

 Top 10 benefits of applying appropriate Design Controls